 So how do businesses decide whether daily deal sites are for them or not?

 Firstly, they need to do the maths.
-Not only on whether the initial deal works out for them, but also on the potential to up-sell the customers once they are through the door, as well as converting these new customers to repeat customers.
+Not only on whether the initial deal works out for them, but also on the potential to up-sell the customers once they are through the Garage doors, as well as converting these new customers to repeat customers.

 Secondly they need to work out how many new customers they can manage at any one time both logistically and bearing in mind that their regular customers need to be looked after as well.